eneam/mboxviewer/ReadMe.markdown

 v 1.0.1.12

+ - added User Manual;
- - added delayed search progress bar to view search progress and allow to cancel the search in progress;
+ - added delayed search progress bar to view search progress and to allow to cancel the search in progress;
  - added -PROGRESS_BAR_DELAY=seconds command line option to control the start the progress bar.
 The value of -1 disables the bar;
+ - addedd ability to set/override EXPORT_EML and PROGRESS_BAR_DELAY from GUI;
- - fixed an issue with searching of RAW messages;
+ - fixed small issue with searching of RAW messages;
  - note: -MAIL_FILE=filename new option was stated incorrectly as -EMAIL_FILE=filename in the v1.0.1.11 READMEs;
- - added User Manual;

 v 1.0.1.11